-- 15. The purpose of the Standards Sub-Committee is to allow the Sub-Committee to consider the evidence supplied by both the Subject Member and the Investigating Officer and make a decision as to: - The findings of fact. - Whether the Subject Member has breached the Code of Conduct; and - Any sanction if it is found that the Subject Member has breached the Code of Conduct. - 16.
-To hear the matter, a Sub-Committee is formed.
+15. The purpose of the Standards Sub-Committee is to allow the Sub-Committee to consider the evidence supplied by both the Subject Member and the Investigating Officerance make and evidence supplied by both the Subject Member and the Investigating Officerance make and the subject Member and the Investigating Officerance make and the subject Member and the Investigating Officerance make and the subject Member and the Investigating Officerance make and the subject Member and the

+- The findings of fact. - Whether the Subject Member has breached the Code of Conduct; and - Any sanction if it is found that the Subject Member has breached the Code of Conduct.

+16. To hear the matter, a Sub-Committee is formed.
 The Sub-Committee will comprise of three members.